warrickball/stfc-solar-computing-2025/episodes/data.md

   is (still!) widely used for astronomical images.
 You can handle these files using [Astropy's FITS module](https://docs.astropy.org/en/latest/io/fits/index.html).

-## Exploring the WSA ENLIL file
+## Exploring the WSA Enlil file

-We're going to work with data from the WSA ENLIL solar wind model provided by the SWPC [WSA Enlil Solar Wind dashboard](https://www.swpc.noaa.gov/products/wsa-enlil-solar-wind-prediction).
+We're going to work with data from the WSA Enlil solar wind model provided by the SWPC [WSA Enlil Solar Wind dashboard](https://www.swpc.noaa.gov/products/wsa-enlil-solar-wind-prediction).
 Under the main plot, you should see a set of tabs, of which the fifth is "Data".
 Click on that and then follow the link to the